ondrejhonus/vege-dreams/content/posts/savory/potato-dumplings/index.md

 ### Steps
 1. Heat the oil in a pan over medium high heat and add your onion.
 Cook until translucent.
 2. Add the cabbage and cook until it starts to wilt.
 3. Add the garlic powder, salt and sugar.
+Pour in water so that the cabbage is submerged.
 Cook until the cabbage is soft.
 Then add the apple and cook for another 5 minutes.
 4. In a bowl, mix the protein powder with the spices and oil.
 Add water until you get a thick paste.
 5. In another bowl, mix the dumpling flour with the water until you get a dough.
 6. Take a small piece of dough and flatten it.
 Add a small amount of filling and close the dough around it.
 Repeat until you run out of dough.